Contributor: Sarah Lerdal. Lesson ID: 11058

 Read about Anarchism.

 The wave of widespread fear of both communists and anarchists came to be known as the Red Scare.

-America has been described as a melting pot of many different nationalities.
-View this cartoon from artist Cy Hungerford (StudyBlue).
-Discuss with your teacher the message this artist is trying to send.
+America has been described as a melting pot of many nationalities.
+View this 1920 cartoon.2

 Continue on to the Got It? section to research a famous spy case!